Skip to Main Content

 While signatures are becoming less common, you might find merchants that still require them for additional security.

-Of course, a signature requirement could be the result of a more mundane, though frustrating issue: a broken card reader machine.
+Of course, a signature requirement could also be the result of a more mundane, though frustrating issue: a broken card reader machine.
 In this case, the system may default to a swipe-and-signature transaction to keep business moving, which requires a signature.

 The future of signatures in credit card transactions